openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   - all of the Credential Set Queries in the `credential_sets` array where the `required` attribute is true or omitted, and
   - optionally, any of the other Credential Set Queries.

 To satisfy a Credential Set Query, the Wallet MUST return a presentation of a Credential or of Credentials that match to one of the `options` inside the Credential Set Query.
-It is typically expected that the Wallet presents the End-User with a choice of which Credential to present if multiple Credentials match the query.

 Credentials not matching the respective constraints expressed within `credentials` MUST NOT be returned, i.e., they are treated as if